Course Descriptions

 Math

-Math Course 2: This course is a transitional math class designed to prepare students for Pre-Algebra.
-Students will build on skills acquired in Course 1 and introduce new algebraic concepts to prepare students for Pre-Algebra.
-There is an assessment score required to be enrolled in this class
+• Math Course 2: This course is a transitional math class designed to prepare students for Pre-Algebra.
+Students will build on skills acquired in Course 1 and be introduced to new algebraic concepts.
+There is an assessment score required to be enrolled in this class.

-Enriched Algebra I Honors: Prerequisites: Departmental approval.
+• Enriched Algebra I Honors: Prerequisites: Departmental approval.
 This high school level course is the first of an honors track that typically culminates in AP Statistics or AP Calculus.
-Topics include linear equations and inequalities, systems of linear equations, functions, exponential expressions and equations, operations with polynomials, quadratic equations, and radical and rational expressions.
-Emphasis is on developing a deep conceptual understanding and applying ideas in the context of a problem situation.
+Topics of study include linear equations and inequalities, systems of linear equations, functions, exponential expressions and equations, operations with polynomials, quadratic equations, and radical expressions.
+This course encourages students to develop a deep conceptual understanding and apply ideas in the context of a problem situation.

 Electives:

-American Sign Language (ASL): This fun and interactive course introduces students to the process and structure of American Sign Language (ASL) and provides basic skills necessary to use the language.
-Students’ expressive (signing) and receptive (comprehension) skills are enhanced by an understanding of Deaf Culture.
+American Sign Language (ASL): Did you know that ASL is the third most-used language in the United States?
+This fun, interactive course introduces students to the structure of American Sign Language (ASL) and provides the basic skills necessary to use the language.
+While gaining expressive (signing) and receptive (comprehension) skills, students will be introduced to Deaf Culture and learn about the anatomy of the ear, types and degrees of hearing loss, and how to protect their hearing.
 This is a semester course.

 Anatomy and Physiology: Have you ever wondered what makes up your body or how it even works?
 This course will introduce you to the structure and workings of God’s most amazing creation, the human body.
 Topics of this course will include skin, bones, muscles, cardiovascular system, respiratory system, digestive system, nervous system, and immune system.
 Along the way you will also learn about common injuries and illnesses that affect each of these systems.
 You may not be ready to scrub in on a surgery at the end of the semester, but you will definitely be smarter.
 This is a semester course.

 • Drawing: This course is an introductory class for students who are new to art.
 With an emphasis on drawing from life, this is a skill building class where students will learn basic drawing skills and principles, as well as different ways to “see” and go about the drawing process while experimenting with different styles and drawing mediums.
 The class will learn how to understand and create meaning in art, and be exposed to some of the great masterpieces of art history.
-Students will learn to discuss and critique art constructively and with confidence.
+Students will learn to discuss and critique art constructively and with confidence. .
+There is a $15 class fee.
 This is a semester course.

 • Painting: This course is an introductory class for students who are new to art.
 With an emphasis on wet media and color, this is a skill building class where students will learn basic painting skills.
 Students will have the opportunity to create artwork using many different mediums and in many different styles.
 The class will learn how to understand and create meaning in art, and be exposed to some of the great masterpieces of art history.
 Students will also learn to discuss and critique art constructively and with confidence.
+There is a $15 class fee.
 This is a semester course.

-Computer Design, Creation and Coding: Computer Design, Creation, and Coding is a course that takes early secondary students on a deeper dive into how computers work and how to program them.
+Computer Design, Creation and Coding: Computer Design, Creation, and Coding is a course that takes early secondary students on a deeper dive into how computers work and how they are used to design and program.
 Students should have successfully completed the Computer Coding- MS course before taking this course.
-During this course, students will continue their coding education intertwined with programming real-world object such as Sphero robots.
-Additionally, students will learn more about computer hardware.
-Students will also be introduced to the world if 3D printing.
+During this course, students will continue their coding education intertwined with programming real-world objects such as Arduinos and/or simple robots.
+Additionally, students will learn more about computer hardware, 3D modeling and printing and engineering and construction design principles/practice and other design principles.
 Computer Coding is a prerequisite and registration in this class will depend on verification of the previous level coding class.

 Dance: Is organized into three areas: